Hammer-Action Drills vs. Rotary Hammers: What is the Difference?

 There are times when a conventional drill just won’t get the job done.
 For example, when you’re installing a deck ledger against a concrete foundation and need to drill lots of holes, you need a more specialized tool.
 That’s when you might pick up a hammer drill or a rotary hammer.
 While the names are often used interchangeably, they are not the same tools.

-As the name implies, this tool delivers a hammering action as it drills.
-This action is created by two internal metal disks with ridges.
-As the disks spin against each other, the ridges ride up and down and cause the chuck to move in and out.
-Hammer drills can have the hammering action turned off; with the flip of a switch and the swap of a bit, you can go from drilling in concrete block to boring into wood framing.
+One upside of a hammer drill vs a rotary hammer is that you can turn the hammering action off.
+With the flip of a switch and the swap of a bit, you can go from drilling in concrete block to boring into wood framing.
 Typically, these tools can use up to a 1/4-in.-dia. bit when working on poured concrete.
 A 3/8-in.-dia. or smaller bit can be used in block and masonry.

-Because of the mechanics needed to create the hammering action, a hammer drill is typically more bulky than a traditional drill.
+Because of the physical mechanics needed to create the hammering action, a hammer drill is typically bulkier than a traditional drill.
 That said, many of today’s hammer drills aren’t shaped and sized all that differently from traditional drills.
 A standoff handle to keep the tool steady is one telltale feature of a hammer drill.

 For larger holes, a rotary hammer is the go-to tool.
 A rotary hammer uses a piston to compress air that moves a striker to create the hammering action.
 The rate of the blows is slower than with a hammer drill, but those impacts are far more powerful.
 Think of the hammer drill as delivering numerous jabs and the rotary hammer as hauling off with haymakers.
 The power of the rotary hammer means less work for the user, but it also means that the rotary hammer is not suitable for use on wood or metal.